German knife law for knives and sharp tools

 German language knows no equivalent term for switchblades.
 Most knife types, such as flippers or semi-automatics, are subjected to individual regulations which creates some additional complication to the large number of rules.

 The general frame of Germanys knife law defines three groups:

 - Knives that can be legally owned but not carried in the public

 - Knives than can be legally owned and carried in the public

 German knife law: Banned knife types

 Any kind of Balisong and OTF’s are strictly banned.
-Never bring one of those to Germany without an official permit, not even as a press sample in a locked box.
-The possession of Butterfly knives and OTF’s is a penal offense, that can be penalized with up to one year in prison or financial penalty.
+Never bring one of those to Germany without an official permit, not even a press sample in a locked box.
+The possession of Butterfly knives and OTF’s is a penal offence, that can be penalized with up to one year in prison or financial penalty.
 Automatic knives, that eject the blade sideways, are banned if the blade length exceeds 8.5 cm or if the blade consists of more than one sharp edge.

 A person is also guilty of criminal possession of a weapon when he or she possesses any firearm, electronic stun gun (Taser), gravity knife, pilum ballistic knife, metal knuckle knife, cane sword, plastic knuckles, metal knuckles, chuka stick, tear gas cartridge, sand bag, sandclub, wrist-brace type slingshot or slungshot, shirken or any type of edged fighting equipment i.e. “Kung Fu stars”.